 The value of the Renminbi against the U.S. dollar and other currencies is affected by, among other things, changes in PRC political and economic conditions and PRC foreign exchange policies.
 For instance, in August 2015, the People's Bank of China, or PBOC, changed the way it calculates the midpoint price of Renminbi against U.S. dollar, requiring the market-makers who submit for the PBOC's reference rates to consider the previous day's closing spot rate, foreign-exchange demand and supply as well as changes in major currency rates.
 This change, and other changes such as widening the trading band that may be implemented, may increase volatility in the value of the Renminbi against foreign currencies.
-The value of Renminbi against the U.S. dollar appreciated approximately 6.8% in 2020, appreciated approximately 2.3% in 2021 and depreciated approximately 9.2% in 2022.
+The value of Renminbi against the U.S. dollar appreciated approximately 2.3% in 2021, depreciated approximately 9.2% in 2022 and depreciated approximately 1.7% in 2023.
 It is difficult to predict how market forces or PRC or U.S. government policy may impact the exchange rate between the Renminbi and the U.S. dollar in the future.
 There remains significant international pressure on the PRC government to adopt a more flexible currency policy, which could result in greater fluctuations of the Renminbi against the U.S. dollar.

 The functional currency of our offshore entities and subsidiaries, including ATA Creativity Global, ATA BVI, ACG HK and ACGIGL, is the U.S. dollar, which results in our exposure to foreign currency exchange risk.
-Primarily as a result of the depreciation of the Renminbi against the U.S. dollar, the translation of the net assets of our offshore entities and subsidiaries, including ATA Creativity Global, ATA BVI, ACG HK and ACGIGL to Renminbi during consolidation resulted in translation gain of RMB 556,762 (\$80,723) which we recognized as a component of other comprehensive income for the fiscal year ended December 31, 2022.
-If the Renminbi against U.S. dollar as of December 31, 2022 had appreciated by 10% from 6.9646 to 6.3315 as of December 31, 2022, the other comprehensive income would have decreased by RMB 388,995 (\$56,399).
-Further, we recognized a net foreign currency exchange loss of RMB 320 (\$46) as a result of the re-measurement of our foreign currency denominated monetary assets and liabilities.
-If the Renminbi had appreciated against the U.S. dollar as of December 31, 2022 by 10% from 6.9646 to 6.3315 as of December 31, 2022, our foreign currency exchange loss would have decreased by RMB 234 (\$34).
+The translation of the net assets of our offshore entities and subsidiaries, including ATA Creativity Global, ATA BVI and ACG HK to Renminbi during consolidation resulted in translation loss of RMB 1,422 (\$200) which we recognized as a component of other comprehensive loss for the fiscal year ended December 31, 2023.
+If the Renminbi against U.S. dollar as of December 31, 2023 had appreciated by 10% from 7.0827 to 6.4388 as of December 31, 2023, the other comprehensive loss would have increased by RMB 631,753 (\$88,981).
+Further, we recognized a net foreign currency exchange loss of RMB 7 (\$1) as a result of the re-measurement of our foreign currency denominated monetary assets and liabilities.
+If the Renminbi had appreciated against the U.S. dollar as of December 31, 2023 by 10% from 7.0827 to 6.4388 as of December 31, 2023, our foreign currency exchange loss would have decreased by RMB 59 (\$8).